drozzzdi/Electronics-Shop/README.md

-# Getting Started with Create React App
+# Online electronics store

+The website contains a product search engine,\navigation searching for products by brand, \the possibility of adding products to the basket.

+## Tech stack

+HTML,\
+Css,\
+React,\
+React Router,\
+Redux,\
+Npm,

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with Create React App.

 ## Available Scripts